Moutazbaaj/ESP32-Smart-Rover/README.md

 ## Power Setup

 * **Rover Power**: The controller is powered by 4x 1.5V AA lithium batteries (regulated to 5V using the LM2596 Buck Converter).
+* **Motor Power**: The Motors is powered by 3000mAh 3.7v 18650 Lithium Battery (stepped up to 6V using the XL6009 Buck Converter).
+* **PS** When Motors batteries are empty, it falls back to the main Rover power.
 ---

 ## Controller Button Mapping